sumitpatel93/lms/workflow.md

 - Reader will return the book to the owner.
 - Both owner and reader will ensure that the book is "returned" in the app
 - Cron task to send reminders for overdue books
-- Cron task to send a dairy summary email to admins
+- Cron task to send a diary summary email to admins
 - When a person is leaving, all the "available" books of the member should become "removed" and books in circulation needs to be returned/collected.
 Member status should be changed to "inactive"